thanhqt2002/PartialTSW/README.md

 📄 **Paper**: [Tree-Sliced Entropy Partial Transport](https://openreview.net/forum?id=41ZbysfW4h) (NeurIPS 2025)

-> Tree-Sliced Entropy Partial Transport (PartialTSW) extends Tree-Sliced Wasserstein (TSW) distances to *unbalanced measures* and has the **closed-form formulation** suitable for **dynamic-support distributions** such as those used in generative modeling.
+> Tree-Sliced Entropy Partial Transport (PartialTSW) extends Tree-Sliced Wasserstein (TSW) distances to *unbalanced measures*.
+It has the *closed-form formulation* suitable for dynamic-support distributions such as those used in generative modeling.
 To our knowledge, no prior sliced-Wasserstein variant provides a closed-form formulation for unbalanced transport.

 ## Requirements
 To install the required Python packages, run